-in relation to Sub-chapter 9.3 Historic Heritage of Chapter 9 Natural and Cultural Heritage, means any physical aspect of a heritage item, er heritage setting, or heritage area which contributes to its heritage values.
+in relation to Sub-chapter 9.3 Historic Heritage of Chapter 9 Natural and Cultural Heritage, means any physical aspect of a heritage item, or heritage setting, or heritage area which contributes to its heritage values.
 In the case of the interior of a heritage item, it includes only that heritage fabric which is protected by in Appendix 9.3.7.2 Schedule of significant historic heritage for that heritage item.
 Heritage fabric may includes:

-- a. original and later material and detailing which forms part of, or is attached to, the interior or exterior of a building, structure or feature; - b. later fabric introduced as part of repairs, restoration or reconstruction; - c. b the patina of age resulting from the weathering and wear of construction material over time; - e. d. for open space a heritage items which is an open space, built or nonbuilt other elements independent of buildings, structures or features, such as historic paths, paving, trees, and garden layout.
+- a. original and later material and detailing which forms part of, or is attached to, the interior or exterior of a building, structure or feature; - b. later fabric introduced as part of repairs, restoration or reconstruction; - c. $\frac{1}{2}$ the patina of age resulting from the weathering and wear of construction material over time; - d.
+Expression of the design or significance of a heritage item, but excludes inbuilt museum and artwork exhibitions and displays; and - e. d. for open space a heritage items which is an open space, built or nonbuilt other elements independent of buildings, structures or features, such as historic paths, paving, trees, and garden layout.